 This set of flabellum was donated in 1902 to Pope Leo XIII by Lucy Wharton Drexel (1841-1912) of Philadelphia, widow of the prominent banker and philanthropist, Joseph Drexel.
-She was a convert to the Faith and the a woman of high stature who belonged to one of the oldest a…
+She was a convert to the Faith and a woman of high stature who belonged to one of the oldest and m…

 In the light of the great feast of Easter, I can think of no better time to share the following solemn pontifical set of vestments that is dated to 1767 and which bear the arms of Pope Clement XIII.
 This particular set of vestments presently reside in Padua and contains amo…